 procedure is very quick and bloodless.
 With the Burdizzo, the spermatic cords are crushed on both sides, with a second clamping on both spermatic cords, usually lower than the first.
 It is literally crushing the spermatic cords, or like crimping.
 The blood flow is prevented, causing the testicles to atrophy or die.
 This procedure is quite effective and less traumatic to the animal.
 You know the procedure was done correctly when the testicles shrink and become hard.
 No sedation is required with this bloodless castration, a local can be done, but understand the shot will hurt them as much as the clamp.
 This is our preferred method and one that we are actually happy with.
 This procedure can be done

 between 2 months and older.
 One breeder has had great luck doing this between 2 months and 2 years of age.
-We, like Fiasco Farm, prefer doing this at 4 weeks of age.
-However we would definitely not try this with a buckling over 2 months old.
+We, unlike Fiasco Farm, prefer doing this at 8-12 weeks of age.
 Again, Fias Co Farm has a great step by step article on using this method at: http://fiascofarm.com/goats/buck-wether-info.htm#neutering.

 There are two tools out there used for crushing the spermatic cord.
 The Burdizzo is what most research on the web will find.
 The 9" Burdizzo is what most would use for goats.
 You need to know that the Burdizzo is actually designed for cows and is somewhat cumbersome with goats.
 The Ritchey Nipper or 'Side' Crusher is designed for sheep and goats.
 The nice thing we found that it is far easier keeping the spermatic cords separate when using this tool.

 difficult to see what we were doing.
 With the Side crusher, it was just that, we held the tool to the side of the scrotum.
 It was easier to see what we were doing and easier to keep the two cords separate, as the procedure calls for.